By Doug Gritzmacher

 Creative Director, Z-Channel Films, Denver, Colorado Google+

 We recently caught up with Kirsten Jasna, the senior director of Annual Giving and Donor Relations at Braille Institute, a Los Angeles nonprofit that provides a myriad of free services for the blind and visually impaired.
-Shortly after taking over the position she reached out to us this spring to produce a pair of fundraising videos to kick off the organization’s 100th anniversary campaign.
+Shortly after taking over the position she reached out to us this year to produce a pair of nonprofit fundraising videos to kick off the organization’s 100th anniversary campaign.

 INTERVIEW WITH NONPROFIT EXECUTIVE KIRSTEN JASNA: